Anshulgangwar63/NodeJs-Project/README.md

 # Sports League Management Software

-Built Completely on nodeJS and its frameworks.You can add players details photos in the gallery of the matches and you can schedule tranining sessions.
+Built Completely on nodeJS and its frameworks.You can add players details and delete existing players, add photos of the game in the gallery and you can schedule tranining sessions.

 ## Technologies Used:-